 No one knows exactly what causes interstitial cystitis, but inflammation certainly plays a role.
 (Cystitis is inflammation of the bladder.)
 Autoimmunity, injuries or surgeries, infection, and cross-talk with other pelvic organs may all contribute to inflammatory IC as well.

-Diet is one of the primary ways patients can control inflammation and, thus, their IC flare-ups.
+An interstitial cystitis diet is one of the primary ways patients can control inflammation and, thus, their IC flare-ups.
 Diet can even help cure the root cause of interstitial cystitis.

 What is the best diet for interstitial cystitis?
 The best diet for interstitial cystitis excludes inflammatory foods and includes anti-inflammatory foods.
 IC patients may want to try an elimination diet with a healthcare professional to see which foods aggravate their symptoms.